11 Days Historical Vacation in Egypt

 The Unfinished Obelisk

-One of the most intriguing obelisks that were built in ancient Egypt under Queen Hatshepsut is this one.
+This obelisk is among the most remarkable ones created in ancient Egypt by Queen Hatshepsut.
 The queen instructed her builders to cease building it and leave it in its current state because she wanted it to be one of the greatest obelisks to accompany the Lateran Obelisk in Karnak.
 However, the topmost half of the obelisk fractured during construction.

 Temple of Philae

 It was one of the most important religious temples in ancient Egypt, dedicated to the goddess Isis, the goddess of love and beauty.
-Because of its significance, the government decided to move it to its current location on Agilikia Island because it was in grave danger of being destroyed.
-Today, it is safe and is frequented by tens of thousands of tourists.
+It was in dire risk of being destroyed, therefore the government made the decision to relocate it to its current position on Agilikia Island.
+Tens of thousands of people visit there frequently these days since it is safe.

 Day 5: Travel to Abu Simbel